gytwo/zen_ui_mod.koplugin/README.md

 5. Open **Zen UI Settings** from the file browser menu or the top menu to configure features.

 > The final path should look like: `.../plugins/zen_ui.koplugin/main.lua`

-## Settings

-Settings are grouped by feature area (File Browser, Navbar, Quick Settings, Status Bar, Reader).
-Most features can be toggled independently, some reasonable defaults have been selected.
-Changes that require a restart will prompt you automatically.

 ## Localization